kmesso1/GettingAndCleaningData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Reproducing Results

-### Packages
-* data.table
-* dplyr

-### Set working directory
-* Choose where you would like to download the .zip and extract it.

 ### Run code run_analysis.R
+* Sets working directory
+* Imports the original data and unzips it
+* Merges the train and test data on "activity"
+* Subsets the merged data to only contain features with mean and standard deviation
+* Joins "Activity_Name" to the data and dropped "activity" because it is redundant
+* Changes the variable names to be more readable
+* Calculates the average of each feature left in the subsetted data, grouping by "Activity_Name" and "Subject"
-* It downloads data to the working directory
+* Outputs a tidy text file to the working directory
-* It tidies the datasets
-* It creates 2 dataframes, clean.data and avg.data, which are outlined in the CodeBook.md